A BIG THANK YOU TO OUR COMMUNITY MEMBERS!

 We are very grateful to the staff and congregation of All Saints Anglican Church for hosting the central distribution site for the Good Food Box program for over 20 years at no charge for the third week of the month.

 This allows us to hold the program, receive and distribute bulk produce for outer areas, weigh and separate produce into individual bins for distribution and delivery.

 During the pandemic, the church allowed us to continue, deeming it as an essential service.

-Head of the Lake Hall donates their space every month for Westside Good Food Box volunteers to assemble and distribute Good Food Boxes on the third Thursday of the month.
+Donates their space every month for Westside Good Food Box volunteers to assemble and distribute Good Food Boxes.

-The Lumby Museum has donated its space over the last few years to allow the Lumby Food Box volunteers to assemble and distribute produce boxes on the third Thursday of the month.
+Donated its space over the last few years to allow the Lumby Food Box volunteers to assemble and distribute produce boxes.

 Armstrong’s local paper has been a strong supporter of the Good Food Box program throughout the years.
 We appreciate their stories and accompanying photos featuring the GFB at local events.